-Fujifilm X-T2 versus Panasonic LX15
+Fujifilm X-T2 vs Panasonic LX15

 The Fujifilm X-T2 and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were revealed to the public, respectively, in July 2016 and September 2016.
 The X-T2 is a mirrorless interchangeable lens camera, while the LX15 is a fixed lens compact.
 The cameras are based on an APS-C (X-T2) and an one-inch (LX15) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-T2 vs Panasonic LX15